apiato/documentation/_docs/components/exceptions.md

 Exceptions are classes the handles errors, and helps developers debug their code in a more efficient way.

 <a name="principles"></a>
 ## Principles

 - Exceptions can be thrown from anywhere in the application.
 - Exceptions SHOULD be created inside the Containers.
-However, general Exceptions SHOULD be created the Port layer.
+However, general Exceptions CAN be created in the Port layer.

 <a name="rules"></a>
 ### Rules

 - All Exceptions MUST extend `App\Ship\Parents\Exceptions\Exception`.
 - Shared (general) Exceptions between all Containers SHOULD be created in the **Exceptions Port** folder (`app/Ship/Exceptions/*`).
 - Every Exception SHOULD have two properties `httpStatusCode` and `message`, both properties will be displayed when an error occurs.
 You can override those values while throwing the error.

 <a name="folder-structure"></a>